-Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task B. Considerations specific to reporting o B. Considerations specific to reporting on a SOC engagement ~ Explain the effect of CUECs on the SOC report (SOC 1®, SOC 2®). ✓ Summarize the carve-out vs. the inclusive method of reporting on CSOCs. ~ Explain the types of opinions and report modifications when deficiencies have been identified. ~ Prepare results of testing of controls to be included in the SOC 2® report of the test of a control, including when there was an exception identified by the test. ~ Determine the appropriate form and content of a report on the examination of controls at a service organization (SOC 1®, SOC 2®).
+Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task B. Considerations specific to reporting on a SOC engagement ~ Explain the effect of CUECs on the SOC report (SOC 1®, SOC 2®). ~ Summarize the carve-out vs. the inclusive method of reporting on CSOCs. ~ ~ Explain the types of opinions and report modifications when deficiencies have been identified. ~ Prepare results of testing of controls to be included in the SOC 2® report of the test of a control, including when there was an exception identified by the test. ~ Determine the appropriate form and content of a report on the examination of controls at a service organization (SOC 1®, SOC 2®).